zaninijp/ubuntujava/README.md

 # ubuntujava
-ubuntu with openjdk11 and java_home declared
+build an ubuntu 18 container with openjdk11 and java_home declared